 WiscAr Infrastructure

-The WiscAr lab is housed in five rooms on the third floor of Weeks Hall for Geological Sciences.
-The two 40Ar/39Ar analytical systems, one featuring an NGX-600 mass spectrometer fitted with 5 Faraday detectors with Atona amplifiers and a ion counter, the other a Nu Instruments Noblesse 5-collector spectrometer fitted with 4 ion counters, are in a climate controlled room along with their computer and electronics controls.
-The MAP 215-50 mass spectrometer is being updated to faciliate measurement of 3He for surface exposure dating.
+The WiscAr lab is housed in five rooms on the third floor of Weeks Hall for Geoscience.
+There are two active 40Ar/39Ar analytical systems, one featuring an NGX-600 mass spectrometer fitted with 9 Faraday detectors with ATONA amplifiers and an ion counter, the other a Nu Instruments Noblesse 5-collector spectrometer fitted with 4 ion counters.
+All are in a climate controlled room along with their automated extraction lines.
+The MAP 215-50 mass spectrometer is being updated to facilitate measurements of helium isotopes for surface exposure dating.

 Sample processing is done in three adjacent rooms.
-This sample preparation laboratory suite will house two new fume hoods and equipment for magnetic, density, hydrodynamic, and ultrasonic cleaning and optical mineral separation.
-Radioactive samples are stored near binocular picking microscopes.
+This sample preparation laboratory suite contains two fume hoods and equipment for magnetic, density, hydrodynamic, ultrasonic cleaning, and optical mineral separation with two binocular picking microscopes.